 30. 11.
 2019–6.
 1. 2020, 10 AM–10 PM (refreshment stalls till 12 midnight)

-The most popular Christmas market, with the largest and most beautiful Christmas tree in Prague.
-You can expect a big show for the ceremonial first lighting of the Christmas tree, which will take place on the Old Town Square on 1 December, at 4:30 PM.
+The most popular Prague Christmas market boasts the largest and most beautiful Christmas tree in Prague.
+You can expect a big show for the ceremonial first lighting of the tree, which will take place at the Old Town Square on the 1st December at 4:30 PM.

 In addition, Christmas concerts take place on the Old Town Square, featuring live performances by ensembles from all over the Czech Republic and beyond.
-There is also an Advent village, which includes a small petting zoo and a children’s workshop.
-Traditional Czech products are available here, and you can taste traditional Czech holiday dishes in the nearby restaurants.
+Moreover, there is an Advent village which includes a small petting zoo and a children’s workshop.
+Traditional Czech products are available here, and you can taste traditional Czech holiday dishes in many nearby restaurants.